 Step 3 – Requirement for satisfying the assumption: The estimate of β2 should be <0.50 and R-squared (R2) should be >0.90.

-Regression Slope:
+2.4 Regression Slope Assessment Procedure

 The following procedures are recommended for estimating the regression slope.

 Step 1 - Procedure for testing the assumption: Identify a test dataset for evaluating the property of linearity.
 A phantom study is ideal for estimating the slope because ground truth is known, or at least multiples of ground truth can be formulated.
 Measurements should be taken at multiple values over the relevant range of the true value.
 Ideally, 5-10 nearly equally-spaced measurand values should be chosen with 5-10 observations per measurand value (a total of 50 measurements is recommended).